Art Hindle

-Arthur Hindle is a Canadian actor and director.
+Arthur Hindle (born July 21, 1948) is a Canadian actor and television director.
+He won the Gemini Award for Best Actor in a Continuing Leading Dramatic Role for his portrayal of news director Mike Fennell on the CTV drama E.N.G.
+(1989-94).
+His other notable television roles include Jeff Farraday on Dallas (1981-82), Harry Dobbs on North of 60 (1996-97), Pete Braga on Paradise Falls (2001-08), and Grandpa Hobbie on Holly Hobbie (2021-23).

+Hindle is also known for his roles in the 1970's horror films Black Christmas (1974), Invasion of the Body Snatchers (1978), and The Brood (1979).
+He also played police officer Ted Jarvis in the cult classic sex comedy Porky's (1981) and its sequel Porky's II: The Next Day (1983).

 Early life and education

-Hindle was born in Halifax.
+Hindle was born in Halifax, to a father who was in the Royal Canadian Navy.
+His uncle was actor Michael Kane.

 For 12 years, he alternated living with his divorced parents in addition to living in foster homes.
-He grew up in Bowmanville, and later at The Beaches area of Toronto, attending Riverdale Collegiate and Malvern Collegiate.
+He grew up in Bowmanville, and later at The Beaches area of Toronto.
+He began acting in local plays as a teenager, and graduated from Riverdale Collegiate Institute in 1963.

+Before he became an actor, Hindle modeled clothes in catalogs for Canadian companies Simpsons-Sears and Eaton's.
+He was also a stockbroker.
+He studied method acting under Eli Rill.

 Career

-Before he became an actor, Hindle modeled clothes in catalogs for Canadian companies Simpsons-Sears and Eaton's.
-He also was a stockbroker.

 Hindle has made guest appearances in a long list of television programs in North America, and has also appeared in several movies, dating from 1971.

 His first major role was in a biker movie, The Proud Rider, spawned by the popularity of Easy Rider.
 Hindle worked with a real motorcycle gang, Satan's Choice of Oshawa.
-It was during the production of this film that he almost changed his professional name to Jeremy Kane, as producers thought that Hindle should have a more showbiz-sounding name.
+It was during the production of this film that he almost changed his professional name to Jeremy Kane, as producers thought that Hindle should have a more obvious link to his uncle, actor Michael Kane.

 In 1971, he was cast as Billy Duke in the film Face-Off.
 This film led to offers from Hollywood which he resisted until work dried up and Hindle, who had four children by this time, finally moved to Los Angeles in 1974.